dickinson-comp492-spring2024/web/attendance.md

 * Please do not leave the room during class, except for genuine emergencies.
 Repeated violations will result in a reduced attendance grade.
-* Please don't eat or drink anything except water during class.
+* Please don't eat during
+  class.
 Repeated violations will result in a reduced attendance grade.